Diagnostic Tool for Effectiveness

 - Tenet 6: Family and Community Engagement

-Teacher and Student Surveys with the DTSDE: Teacher and Student Surveys that have been approved for use in an Annual Professional Performance Review (APPR) are also approved for use with the DTSDE.
-These approved surveys may be found at:
+Teacher and Student Surveys with the DTSDE: Teacher and Student Surveys that have been approved for with the DTSDE.

-- http://usny.nysed.gov/rttt/teachers-leaders/approved-surveys/.
 It is the responsibility of each district to select and enter into contract with a vendor from the approved list to have teacher and student surveys administered in each school undergoing a DTSDE review in accordance with the timeline specified in the DTSDE protocol.
-Please also review Question 3 of the DTSDE Survey Information FAQ for additional information about approved surveys.
+Please also review the DTSDE Survey Information FAQ for additional information about approved surveys.

 For further information on the DTSDE process and the district component of the review, please refer to the DTSDE Handbook.

-NYSED as part of its requirement to implement the provisions of Education Law §3012-c regarding APPR) of teachers and principals, and as part of the initiative to turn around the State’s lowest performing schools, is soliciting proposals for Surveys of P-12 Students, Families, or Teachers for Use in Teacher and Principal Evaluation and as an Evaluation Instrument as part of the School and District Review Process that LEAs can select for use in APPR or as part of DTSDE reviews.
+NYSED as part of the initiative to turn around the State’s lowest performing schools, is soliciting proposals for Surveys of P-12 Students and Teachers for use as part of the School and District Review Process that LEAs can select for use as part of DTSDE reviews.
 See the posting for details.

 Survey Providers who are interested in qualifying their surveys for use in the DTSDE process should use the document posted here: